NGSEP/NGSEPcore/README.txt

 		  locations, this is the number of fragments with unique alignments within the repeat.

-WARNING 1: The default minimum genotype quality of the variants detector (0) will maximize the number of called variants at the cost of generating some false positives in samples with small coverage or high sequencing error rates.
+The default minimum genotype quality of the variants detector (0) will maximize the number of called variants at the cost of generating some false positives in samples with small coverage or high sequencing error rates.
 For conservative variant calling from whole genome sequencing reads use:

 java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>